 Balance transfer processes and policies may differ among major issuers.
 Read more to find out how each credit card company handles balance transfers.

-Transferring your existing debt to a card with a 0% introductory interest rate gives you an opportunity to pay it off without worrying about interest for a limited time.
+Transferring your existing debt to a card with a 0 percent introductory interest rate gives you an opportunity to pay it off without worrying about interest for a limited time.
 If you do it properly, a balance transfer can help you take control of your credit card debt.